 What I did instead was duplicate, deliberately, in one direction:

-The reason this works is that the duplication is directional and bounded.
+This works because the duplication is directional and bounded.
 The team has one place to write (notes) and the judge has one place to read (metadata).
 The sync runs forward only — there's no path where the metadata edit fails to propagate back to notes, because nothing in the loop edits metadata by hand.
 Eventually that sync becomes a hook on dataset write, or a CI check on the dataset diff.
 For now it's a script, and that's fine.

-The metadata schema we ended up standardizing has five fields, two of them load-bearing for the judge:
+The metadata schema I ended up standardizing has five fields, two of them load-bearing for the judge:

 {